jackpicton-cyber/Microbiome-ReturnSearch/README.md

 Overview

 This review examined the current peer-reviewed literature on bidirectional microbial exchange between humans and the built environment.
 Databases were searched on 23 October 2025, using controlled vocabulary and keyword terms across PubMed and Embase.
-This repository preserves the complete search output — including studies excluded during screening — to support transparency and reproducibility of the review process.
+This repository preserves the complete search output, including studies excluded during screening, to support transparency and reproducibility of the review process.

 Search Strategy Summary
 Step	Count